History of The Last Word: a personal memoir by founder, Bill Sell

 The personal loan officer would tell me “No, Bill, you have no collateral.”

 “But,” I said, “that machine IS the collateral.”
-Well, that’s not how it worked in those days and I was out of luck, with a debt large enough to buy a duplex.
-Randy never returned another phone call.
+Well, maybe as a business loan, but that’s not how it worked for personal loans.
+I was out of luck, with a debt large enough to buy a duplex.
+Randy never returned another phone call and went on to fame and fortune in banking.

 Dear Dad bailed me out with his nest egg.
 He had just retired, and he gave me that quiet worried look that a loving father delivers to a fully grown son who appeared to be drifting.
 (Yes, thankfully, I paid it all off on time.)
 Today, when I hear how that Famous Loan Officer is esteemed by bankers and civic people all over the city, I keep in mind that on top of fame, there may be bodies buried somewhere.